babeuh/Upsilon-External/docs/index.md

 To edit a project, you just need to open your project directory and edit the files.
 To flash your project, you just need to run the `make app-name_flash` command in the root directory (not in your app directory).

-If you want to see the external applications documentation, you have the `api/extapi.h` file, which contains is the list of all the external applications commands and their description.
+If you want to see the external applications documentation, you have the `api/extapi.h` file, which contains the list of all the external applications commands and their description.

 ## Publishing your app